UNIVERSITY CATALOG: 2026-2027

 Medical Withdrawals

-In cases of severe illness, the student is advised to provide written permission for a representative or, if mentally incapacitated, a student’s legal representative to request a withdrawal on the student’s behalf.
+In cases of severe illness, the student is advised to provide written permission for a representative or, if incapacitated, a student’s legal representative to request a withdrawal on the student’s behalf.

 Further information is available at Late Schedule Changes.